Pope Francis celebrates outdoor Mass in stormy weather

 The Mass began nearby about half an hour after he landed.
 Wind rustled the hood on the pontiff’s slicker as he spoke to a crowd clad in raincoats.

-Tacloban is still recovering from the 2013 disaster of Super Typhoon Haiyan, described as perhaps the strongest storm ever recorded with 195 mph sustained winds that killed 6,300 people nationwide.
+Tacloban is still recovering from the 2013 disaster of Super Typhoon Haiyan, described as one of the strongest storms ever recorded with 195 mph sustained winds.
+It killed 6,300 people nationwide.

-Typhoon Mekkhala was upgraded from a tropical storm and should make landfall in the Philippines at about noon, about an hour after the Mass concluded, just northeast of Tacloban, said CNN meteorologist Sean Morris.
+Typhoon Mekkhala was upgraded from a tropical storm and made landfall in the Philippines in the afternoon just northeast of Tacloban.

 The forecast track has shifted slightly northward with the center of the storm expected to pass north of Tacloban.